 Step 6: Remove the Seals and Springs

-Beneath the ball assembly and each spring, you’ll see two o-rings.
-Using your needle pliers, lift both from the faucet.
+Beneath the ball assembly and each spring, you will see two o-rings.
+Use your needle pliers to lift them from the faucet.

 Step 7: Renew the Seals and Springs